dlom/anesidora/README.md

 **data**

-Data for the API call, if necessary.
+(Optional) Data for the API call, if necessary.

 **callback** - `function(err, result)`

  - `result` is the value returned from Pandora.
 Refer to the individual method docs for more information.